thibaut-probst/mtgdeckbuild/README.md

 # mtgdeckbuild
-A Magic: The Gathering format archetype deck building tool based on TOP 8 tournaments results.
+A Magic: The Gathering format archetype average deck building tool based on tournaments results.

 # MTGDeckBuild
 ![Python](https://img.shields.io/badge/python-3.10%20%7C%203.11%20%7C%203.12-blue)
 ---
-A Magic: The Gathering format archetype average deck building tool based on TOP 8 tournaments results.
+A Magic: The Gathering format archetype average deck building tool based on tournaments results.
 Deck building is based on currently played archetypes and most used cards in tournaments decks.
 Generally, the last 25 decks are used but some filter may affect the number of analyzed decks.

 ## Features

-* Support of [MTGTOP8](https://mtgtop8.com) as tournament data source.
+* Support of [MTGTOP8](https://mtgtop8.com) and [MTGDECKS](https://mtgdecks.net) as website data sources.
 * Support of all formats with automatic discovery.
-* Support of all archetypes with automatic discovery.
+* Support of all archetypes with automatic discovery and possibility to only parse a given number of top archetypes.
-* Support of filtering to only consider competitive decks.
+* Filtering available to only consider competitive decks (only for MTGTOP8).
-* Support of filtering to only consider decks including given card names in main deck and/or sideboard.
+* Filtering available to only consider decks including given card names in main deck and/or sideboard.
-* Support of filtering to only consider decks including given names.
+* Filtering available to only consider decks including given names (only for MTGTOP8).
-* Support of filtering to only consider decks over the last given months.
+* Filtering available to only consider decks over the last given months (only for MTGTOP8).
-* Support of an interactive mode when executing the script.
+* Interactive mode when executing the script.
-* Support of simple or detailed printing of the average decklist.
+* Simple or detailed printing of the average decklist available.

 ## Requirements